Is Fostering Body Awareness a Key to Health and Healing? An Interview with Tom Myers

 Then, we will focus on the positive side: the kinds of things we can do with kinesthetic awareness.
-For example, what if we raised our kids to be intellectually intelligent, emotionally intelligent, and physically intelligent?
-It’s really quite rare: because kids haven’t had to think so much about the kinesthetic intelligence, they don’t move much.
-They don’t move, therefore they don’t feel, and therefore they can’t express complex feelings.
+For example, what if we raised our kids to be intellectually, emotionally, and physically intelligent?
+It’s really quite rare: because kids haven’t had to think so much about kinesthetic intelligence, they don’t move much.
+They don’t move, therefore they don’t feel, and therefore, they can’t express complex feelings.

 Complex feelings are all grounded in your body – grief and anger and exaltation and delight.
 These are all things that happen in your body; they don’t happen exclusively in your mind.
 But if your body isn’t moving, a bundle of unprocessed emotions can get clogged.

-There was a famous 16th Century physician named Paracelsus.
-He said there is but one disease and its name is congestion.
-We get congested in our feeling, in our blood, in our lymph.
+There was a famous 16th-century physician named Paracelsus.
+He said there is but one disease, and its name is congestion.
+We get congested in our feelings, in our blood, in our lymph.
 We get congested in our fascia.
-Integrating movement in our body is the key to unclogging the congestion and helping to improve overall health.
+Integrating movement in our body is the key to unclogging congestion and helping to improve overall health.
 So this course will focus a lot on movement and returning to your body.